Microscopic origin of orbital magnetization in chiral superconductors: chiral superconductors in rhombohedral multilayer graphene

-Although our phenomenological interaction $V$ [Eq.~\eqref{eq:V_pheno}] does not energetically distinguish between $p+ip$ over $p-ip$ pairing, the sublattice winding encoded in the form factors in $\tilde{V}$ selects a definite chirality \cite{geier2024chiral}.
+Although our phenomenological interaction $V$ [Eq.~\eqref{eq:V_pheno}] does not energetically distinguish between $p+ip$ over $p-ip$ pairing, the sublattice winding encoded in the form factors in $\tilde{V}$ selects a definite chirality \cite{geier2024chiral,may2025pairing}.
 The resulting energy splitting between the two chiral states, however, remains small; for the case shown in Fig.~\ref{fig:mf_solution}, it is approximately $44~\mu\mathrm{eV}$ per electron.
-For valley $K$ ,where the intralayer hopping between sublattices is $\langle A_1|T|B_1\rangle=\hbar v_F(\tau k_x+ik_y)$ with $\tau=+1$, the energetically favored state has $p-ip$ chirality.

-This mean-field solution provides the basis for analyzing the orbital magnetization $M_z$.
-In the superconducting state, $M_z$ receives contributions from interband virtual transitions involving either normal-state quasiparticles or Bogoliubov quasiparticles.
-Accordingly, these processes fall into three classes: normal--normal (NN), normal--Bogoliubov (NB and BN), and Bogoliubov--Bogoliubov (BB), as indicated by the arrows in Fig.~\ref{fig:schematic}a.

-Figure~\ref{fig:schematic}a schematically illustrates these contributions.
-The outer bands, labeled $c'+$ and $v+$, represent normal-state electron bands together with their corresponding Nambu hole partners $c'- $ and $v-$.
-The two central bands, denoted $c\pm$, are Bogoliubov quasiparticle bands generated by superconducting pairing.

-In the following, we focus on the highest-density point shown in Fig.~\ref{fig:schematic}, whose superconducting solution is analyzed in detail in Fig.~\ref{fig:mf_solution}; results for the remaining density points are presented in Appendix.
+We find that the energetically favored superconducting state has a chirality \emph{same} to that of the normal-state sublattice winding, see Appendix.